Chapter 1:

 Tokyo shifted into a battlefield unseen.

-Streetlights flickered out, and an unnatural chill threaded through the air.
+Streetlights flickered, an unnatural chill threading the air.
 Shadows moved where no bodies stood.
 To mortals, it was a blackout — a trick of wind, perhaps.
 To angels, it was war.

-High above the intersection, Shieldweavers were already bending pathways, nudging pedestrians away with fabricated detours and illusionary construction barriers.
-A group of teenagers paused, confused, then simply turned and walked the other direction — unaware they’d just been moved away from death.
+High above the intersection, Shieldweavers bent pathways, nudging pedestrians away with fabricated detours and illusionary barriers.
+Teenagers paused, confused, then simply turned and walked the other direction — unaware they had just been moved from death.

-On the rooftops, Repairers waited like silent sentinels, hands glowing faint gold, preparing to mend reality as soon as the fighting ended.
+On rooftops, Repairers waited like silent sentinels, hands glowing faint gold, ready to mend reality once the fighting ended.

-Erasers hovered at the edges of perception — translucent, weightless — ready to weave Memory Fog before panic could spread.
+Erasers hovered at the edges of perception — translucent, weightless — prepared to weave Memory Fog before panic spread.

 Akihiro descended through the haze, light-blue hair catching the orange gleam of firelight.
-His blade sang, a ripple through the air that tore one demon apart before the creature could even take form.
-Then, almost in the same heartbeat, he blurred — teleporting across the fray in a flash of radiance — reappearing behind another demon.
-His strikes flowed seamlessly, each cut unleashing arcs of pure energy that lanced through the enemy, precise and unerring.
+His blade sang, a ripple through the air that tore a demon apart before it could even take form.
+In the same heartbeat, he blurred — teleporting across the fray, reappearing behind another enemy.
+Each strike flowed seamlessly, arcs of pure energy lancing through the opposition, precise and unerring.

 Wind bent around him as he moved, enhancing his speed and deflecting attacks.
-Light rippled from his blade in waves, forming ephemeral shields for nearby allies and launching projectiles that pierced through demons at a distance.
+Light rippled from his blade in waves, forming ephemeral shields for allies and launching projectiles that pierced demons at a distance.
 His green eyes scanned the battlefield, sensing hidden presences, guiding every strike and dodge.
-The motion was elegant, almost poetic — a deadly dance where offense and defense were one.
+The motion was elegant, almost poetic — a deadly dance where offense and defense became one.

 Rei laughed somewhere above him, calm despite the chaos.